ry-zakari/Wildfire-Spread-Prediction/README.md

 # An Enhanced Wildfire Spread Prediction Using Multimodal Satellite Imagery and Deep Learning Models
+The original Next Day Wildfire Spread dataset can be downloaded from:
-### The dataset we used in this project can be found here:
+The enhanced dataset we used in this project can be found here: